kessibi/libretime-docker/README.md

 This project is only here to simplify the installation of libretime in a *single* docker container.

+## disclaimers

+This installation is not secure, the logins and passwords provided are the default ones.
+This work is still in progress.

 ## work of others